data-preservation-programs/singularity/docs/cli-reference/datasource/add/ftp.md

       TLS cache allows to resume TLS sessions and reuse PSK between connections.
       Increase if default size is not enough resulting in TLS resumption errors.
       Enabled by default.
 Use 0 to disable.

+   --ftp-ask-password
+      Allow asking for FTP password when needed.

+      If this is set and no password is supplied then rclone will ask for a password

+   --ftp-pass
+      FTP password.

+   --ftp-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

+      Examples:
+         | Asterisk,Ctl,Dot,Slash                               | ProFTPd can't handle '*' in file names
+         | BackSlash,Ctl,Del,Dot,RightSpace,Slash,SquareBracket | PureFTPd can't handle '[]' or '*' in file names
+         | Ctl,LeftPeriod,Slash                                 | VsFTPd can't handle file names starting with dot

+   --ftp-host
+      FTP host to connect to.

+      E.g. "ftp.example.com".

    --ftp-port
       FTP port number.